Cecilia8989/pands-project/README.md

 sns.set_context("paper", rc={"axes.labelsize":20})
 sns.set_context("talk", font_scale=1.4)
 ```
-The Plot is created using the [*seaborn's parirplot* [28]](https://medium.com/analytics-vidhya/exploratory-data-analysis-iris-dataset-4df6f045cda) functions.
+The Plot is created using the [*sns.parirplot* [28]](https://medium.com/analytics-vidhya/exploratory-data-analysis-iris-dataset-4df6f045cda) function.
 The *height* argument set the heigh of each plot and the *palette* argument sets the color palette to be used in the plot.
 In this case, it is set to *colorblind*.

 ```python
 # Create a pairplot of the dataset